NathanSandford/Chem-I-Calc/docs/intro/contributing.rst

 Contributing to Chem-I-Calc
 ===========================

+| Like what Chem-I-Calc is doing but unsatisfied with some portion of it?
-If you would like to contribute to Chem-I-Calc, there are many ways you can get involved!
+| Good news!
+There are many ways you can get involved!

 Types of Contributions
 ----------------------